 has lived in Middlefield for over 40 years.
 She and her husband, Richard, have two adult daughters, one of whom still lives in Middlefield.
 A graduate of Dickinson College and Wesleyan University, she taught English in Wallingford and at Coginchaug for 25 years.
 In 1968, she worked with residents from Middlefield and Durham to create Regional School District #13 (RSD13).
 In 1970, she and other parents in the district petitioned to form an alternative elementary school program now located at John Lyman School.
 Merrill has served on boards and commissions in town and presently is in her 12th year on the RSD13 Board of Education.
 In 2005, Merrill began the planning for a local education foundation.
 Coginchaug Valley Education Foundation (CVEF) is the culmination of her goal and the hard work of many early volunteers.

 Rebecca (Becky) Anderson

-has lived in Durham/Region 13 for over 35 years and lives with her husband in Durham.
-Becky has four adult children and two grandchildren; her three daughters all attended Region 13 schools.
-She recently retired from a 40 year career as a professional social worker, specializing in health care and geriatrics.
+has lived in Durham/Region 13 since 1980 and lives with her husband, Martin, in Durham.
+Becky and Martin have four adult children and two grandchildren; her three daughters all attended Region 13 schools.
+She is retired from a 40-year career as a professional social worker, specializing in health care and geriatrics.
 Becky has served on numerous local and professional boards over the years, including service on several of the district PTOs and on the RSD13 Board of Education in the 1990s.
 She is currently treasurer for the Middletown Female Charitable Society and remains active with the National Association of Social Workers.
-She has been on the CVEF Board since 2010.
+She and her husband are founding members of CVEF, and she has served on the Board since 2010.

 Betsy White Booz